 The sting area should be cleaned with soap and water, or with an antiseptic.
 For people known to have severe reactions who are stung on the arms or legs, a tourniquet may be applied between the wound and the heart to prevent the rapid spread of venom.
 The tourniquet should be released every three to five minutes until medical help is available.

-Killer bees are dangerous despite the new name, They will attack anything moving within 100 yards of their nest without provocation, and will chase a running target much farther than less excitable varieties of bees.
+Killer bees are dangerous.
+They will attack anything moving within 100 yards of their nest without provocation and will chase a running target much farther than less excitable varieties of bees.

 In appearance, killer bees resemble any other honeybee.
 It’s their attitude that sets them apart.
 They are now a problem in Florida.